douglas86/ci-pp5-property-react/README.md

 - When I click on logout
 - It comes with a forbidden error message
-- but if I have to refresh the page then it is fine, and it shows as if I am logged out
+- but if I have to refresh the page, then it is fine, and it shows as if I am logged out
 - this error only happens sometimes not all the time

 ![first.png](src/assets/docs/bugs/403_forbidden_logout/first.png)